prometheus/prometheus/docs/querying/functions.md

 ## `info()` (experimental)

-_The `info` function is introduced as an experiment where we try to improve UX around including labels from [info metrics](https://grafana.com/blog/2021/08/04/how-to-use-promql-joins-for-more-effective-queries-of-prometheus-metrics-at-scale/#info-metrics).
+_The `info` function is an experiment to improve UX around including labels from [info metrics](https://grafana.com/blog/2021/08/04/how-to-use-promql-joins-for-more-effective-queries-of-prometheus-metrics-at-scale/#info-metrics).
-The behavior of this function may change in future versions of Prometheus, including its removal from PromQL. info has to be enabled via the [feature flag](../feature_flags.md#experimental-promql-functions) `--enable-feature=promql-experimental-functions`._
+The behavior of this function may change in future versions of Prometheus, including its removal from PromQL. `info` has to be enabled via the [feature flag](../feature_flags.md#experimental-promql-functions) `--enable-feature=promql-experimental-functions`._

 `info(v instant-vector, [data-label-selector instant-vector])` finds, for each time